 As our get-together was a belated birthday celebration we shared the Mochie Brownie (which sported a birthday candle).
 It was a fitting finish to a most enjoyable evening.

-I really like Kru’s food and atmosphere – and the service has always been good – but I must say the service that evening was especially top-notch.
+I really like Kru’s food and atmosphere, the service has always been good.
+However, I must say the service that evening was especially top-notch.